nataliemichelsen/Project-3/README.md

 This is a functional recipe index that works similarly to a social network.

-Examples of similar applications would include AllRecipes, Yummly, and Paprika.
+Examples of similar applications would include AllRecipes, Yummly, and Tasty.

 ## 💡 **Assignment Instructions**